 Same kind of show : you'll find the best OST in both (jazzy, really cool), same spirit/atmosphere with really great characters/action you will enjoy all the show without any moment of boring !!
 I guarantee you'll not be disappointed !!
 2 must-see.

-As an anime viewer, there will come a time when you will be lucky enough to stumble upon anime so great that you won't be able to forget about them.
+As an anime viewer, you might be lucky enough to eventually stumble upon unforgettably great anime at one point or another.
 I'm here to tell you of two such anime: Baccano!, a tale of immortals and the mafia gang, and Cowboy Bebop, the journey of a former syndicate-turned-bounty-hunter.

 Baccano! and Cowboy Bebop share the same atmosphere, fluid animation and clever dialogue.
 They are western-styled and contain lots of references to western cultures.